ethereum/consensus-specs/specs/keys/key_derivation/tree_kdf.md

 ## The Tree Structure

 The key tree is defined purely through the relationship between a child-node and its ancestors.
-Starting with the root of the tree, the *master key*, a child node can be derived by knowing the parent's private key (or its hash in non-hardened cases) and the index of the child.
+Starting with the root of the tree, the *master key*, a child node can be derived by knowing the parent's private key and the index of the child.
 The tree is broken up into depths which are indicated by `/` and the master node is described as `m`.
 The first child of the master node is therefore described as `m / 0`.

 ```text
       [m / 0] - [m / 0 / 0]